Herd for macOS

 Using different PHP versions

-By default, Herd ships with the latest stable PHP version, which is currently 8.2.
-However, you may want to install and use different PHP versions for your projects.
+Herd ships with the latest stable PHP version by default.
+Currently, that's PHP 8.3.
+However, you may install and use different PHP versions for your sites and configure Herd that every project uses the version that it needs.

 #

 You can manage your PHP versions in the "PHP" tab of the preferences window.
-Here you can choose which PHP versions you want to install or update.
+This window allows you to install and update PHP versions with a single click.

-In order to change the global PHP version that is used by Herd, select it in the dropdown menu in the menu bar.
+In order to change the global PHP version that Herd uses by default, select it in the dropdown menu in the menu bar.

-The selected PHP version will be used for all sites that are not isolated.
+Herd uses the global PHP version for all sites that are not isolated.

 #

-If you prefer to use the CLI, you can use the herd use command to switch between PHP versions.
-This command works the same way as the valet use command.
-You can read more about it in the Valet documentation.
+If you prefer to use the CLI, you can use the herd use command to set the global PHP version.

 #